-I had a frankly incredible experience signing up for TSA Precheck.
+I had a good experience signing up for TSA Precheck.

 I’ve been avoiding TSA Precheck for a few years, partly because I hadn’t been flying enough to warrant the $85/five year fee, and partly because I still think of the idea of separating out some travelers from others as un-American in some way.